ichard26/blackbench/docs/quickstart.md

-See the rest of the User Guide for an indepth explanation and guide to using blackbench effectively, to learn blackbench's more advanced features, and overall get better at benchmarking effectively.
+See the rest of the User Guide for an indepth explanation and guide to using blackbench effectively, to learn blackbench's more advanced features, and overall get better at benchmarking.
 You can also take a look at the [pyperf documentation][pyperf-docs] since blackbench heavily depends on it for many parts of its functionality.

 Thank you for using blackbench and I hope you make good use out of it!